rajesh-s/formal_symbiyosys/notes.md

 - assume() are common for both cover/prove. assert() is used for prove only. cover() is used for cover only
 - Don't assume outputs, use it inside a if statement instead
 - The cover(), assume(), assert() statements compulsorily have to be in always block (event-controlled)
+- A failed cover will not generate a trace
+- Regarding initial assumes, there is a bug in the verific parser that yosys uses in Symbiotic Suite that stops this working.
+So as a work around you can use the same technique as f_past_valid

+DOUBT: ASK WHAT IS THE DIFFERENCE BETWEEN K-INDUCTION

 ## Binding Formal properties in a design